Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 Is bleomycin treatment of warts painful?
 A bleomycin shot can cause discomfort on the injection site, but numbing medication is usually not necessary.
 Warts in the palms and plantar areas may be more sensitive to the injections.
 Slight tenderness may persist for up to 2 weeks.

-Aftercare: Rarely, patients experience wart bleeding at home.
-If this happens, you may dress up the site with clean gauze and elevate the affected body part.
-Keep the area clean and dry.
-Call your doctor for persistent bleeding, signs of infection, severe pain or intolerable allergic reactions.
+Aftercare: Patients may experience wart bleeding at home.
+If this happens, we recommend dressing up the site with clean gauze and elevating the affected body part.
+The area must be kept clean and dry.

 Bleomycin is not injected in a hairy area or close to the nails, as it can affect hair and nail growth.
 It can also cause uneven skin tone on the wart removal site.